Facilities

 Haydn Hall behind fountain

-Haydn Hall houses the Department of Music faculty and staff offices, a small lounge, three classrooms, four practice rooms (2nd floor), HPP studio spaces, the Music Education Resource Room, and a Macintosh computer classroom/lab (The Core).
-It is located in the heart of the Mather Quad.
-Originally a combination of a dormitory and classrooms, this building served as the only student center on campus.
+Haydn Hall, located in the heart of Mather Quad, is home to Department of Music faculty and staff offices, graduate student offices, four classrooms, four practice rooms, two HPP studios, the Music Education Resource Room, a Macintosh computer classroom/lab (The Core), and a large lounge (The Haven Music Hall).
+In 1902, Flora Stone Mather funded construction of Haydn Hall.
+Originally envisioned as a study and recreation facility, this building served as the only student center on campus, but the growing student population and crowding at Guilford required that Haydn also serve as the second College for Women dormitory.
 It was given to the college by Flora Stone Mather and named in honor of Hiram Collins Haydn, the fifth president of Western Reserve University, pastor of the Old Stone Church, and the individual most active in convincing Western Reserve College to move to Cleveland.
 Charles F. Schweinfurth, the prominent residential architect of Euclid Avenue (“Millionaires’ Row”) mansions, also rebuilt the interior of the Old Stone Church in 1884 and designed Trinity Cathedral, designed Haydn Hall.
-Scheduling is controlled by the University Registrar and available for non-music classes with permission from the Department of Music.
-The practice rooms are open to music majors or CWRU students enrolled in music ensembles or applied music lessons.
+Classrooms scheduling is controlled by the University Registrar and available for non-music classes with permission from the Department of Music.
+The practice rooms are open to music majors and CWRU students enrolled in music ensembles or applied music lessons.

 Mather Quad buildings: Mather Memorial Building, Clark Hall, Harkness Chapel, Haydn Hall, Mather House, Mather Dance Center, and Guilford House, were built in the late 1800s and early 1900s to house the College for Women.
 Read more about the history of the College of Arts and Sciences